TriLab-bioinf/WORKSHOP2024_1/workshop_outline.md

 # The command below prints out 'Hello World'
 echo $VARIABLE2

+# The command below prints out '/I/am/a/single/string'
+echo $VAriablE2
 ```
+**Note in the example above that Linux considers upper and lower cases as completely different characters and therefore, the variable $VARIABLE2 is different than $VAriablE2**

 ## a.
 How to open a terminal in Windows and MacOSX